'House of the Dragon': Larys Strong and That Weird Foot Scene Explained

 Who is Larys Strong anyway?

-Larys Strong, also known as "the Clubfoot," is the son of Lyonel Strong, who briefly served as Hand of the King after King Viserys sacked Otto Hightower from the job.
+Larys Strong, also known as "the Clubfoot," is the son of Lyonel Strong, who briefly served as Hand of the king after King Viserys sacked Otto Hightower.
 You'll also remember Larys' brother, Harwin Strong.
 Harwin was a City Watch guard, and the real father of Jacaerys and Lucerys Targaryen, the sons Rhaenyra Targaryen claimed to have had with Laenor Velaryon.

-Larys, aligning himself firmly in team Hightower, in episode 6, organized for both his father and brother to be killed on their return to Harrenhal.
-The following episode, we learn that Larys has since been named Lord of Harrenhal.
+Larys, aligning himself firmly in team Hightower, in episode 6, arranged for both his father and brother to be killed on their return to Harrenhal.
+The following episode, we learn Larys has since been named Lord of Harrenhal.

 He first acquainted himself with Alicent when she was alone in the Godswood contemplating Rhaenyra's rumored fling with Daemon.
 Larys revealed to Alicent that morning-after tea was sent to Rhaenyra's quarters by Viserys -- the first of many secrets he'd share with the queen.
 Larys has served the queen since episode 5, which means he's been at her side for about 16 years in House of the Dragon canon.